-Fig. 95: Gas locker
+Fig. 100: Gas bottle box

-Fig. 96: Gas bottle with pressure reducing valve
+Fig. 101: Gas bottle with pressure reducing valve

-- 1. Open the gas locker. - 2.
-For changing an empty gas bottle, close the valve at the empty bottle. - 3.
-Manually unscrew the union nut of the gas bottle valve (note the left-handed thread). - 4.
-Loosen the fastening belt of the gas bottle and remove the bottle from the gas locker. - 5.
+- 1. Open the gas bottle box. - 2.
+To change an empty gas bottle, close the gas bottle valve of the empty bottle. - 3.
+Manually unscrew the union nut of the gas bottle valve (note left-handed thread). - 4.
+Loosen the fastening belt of the gas bottle and remove the bottle from the gas bottle locker. - 5.
 Inspect the gas hose.
 If it is porous or damaged, have it replaced by qualified personnel. - 6.
-Place the new gas bottle in the locker and secure with fastening belts. - 7.
-Manually screw the cap nut of the pressure reducing valve tightly onto the gas bottle valve. - 8.
-Close the gas locker and engage the lock. - 9.
+Place the new gas bottle in the gas bottle locker and secure with fastening belt. - 7.
+Manually screw the union nut of the pressure reducing valve tightly onto the gas bottle valve (note left-handed thread). - 8.
+Close the gas bottle locker and engage the lock. - 9.
 In order to operate the gas appliances, open the gas bottle valve and the applicable quick-action valve.